 When IBM transferred her to Colorado, Noreen enrolled at the University of Denver’s Sturm College of Law.
 Attending classes at night, she earned her J.D. degree in 1994 and became a staff attorney of IP law.
 She went on to Sun Microsystems in 1999, serving as vice president and chief counsel of IP law and litigation before joining Apple Inc.

 In June 2023, Noreen’s youngest daughter, Elizabeth ’20, ’23 (MBA), became a double alumna of the O’Malley School of Business.
 Noreen’s brother, Harry Weber ’82, also studied business; her sister, Brigid McKenna ’94, majored in English.
-“Manhattan College has done so much for my family,” says Noreen.
+“Manhattan University has done so much for my family,” says Noreen.
 “I want others to have the opportunities we did.”

 • Michael J. Kelly ’80